Austin Motorcycle Accident Attorneys

 Why You Need an Attorney for Your Texas Motorcycle Accident Claim

-Insurance companies will often routinely deny a motorcycle accident claim—partly because of bias and the preconceived notion that the biker is always at fault, and partly because it’s just the nature of the insurance business.
-Insurance companies take in premiums, and the less the pay out on claims, the more their profits.
+Insurance companies will often routinely deny a motorcycle accident claim, partly because of bias and the preconceived notion that the biker is always at fault, and partly because it’s just the nature of the insurance business.
+Insurance companies take in premiums and the less they pay out on claims, the greater their profits.

-An experienced personal injury attorney understands the full value of your economic and non-economic damages and has the resources, knowledge, and commitment to the best possible outcome for your case, so call Briggle and Polan without delay.
+An experienced personal injury attorney understands the full value of your economic and non-economic damages and has the resources, knowledge, and commitment to the best possible outcome for your case.
 Research shows that injured parties with quality legal representation receive significantly higher awards than those who attempt to go it alone.
 Your future and that of your family will often depend on your getting enough money to get the treatment you need and maintain your lifestyle in the face of your injury and resulting disabilities.